Does your insurance cover working from home?

 You may also be able to get a lower excess on a gadget insurance policy, and your device could be replaced quicker if you had to claim.

-Home insurance usually covers claims arising from visitors to your home who suffer an injury or damage to their property.
+Home insurance usually covers claims from visitors to your home who suffer an injury or damage to their property.
+So, you’re personally liable as the homeowner, but your insurance would cover any costs awarded.

-1. Public liability: protects you from claims against your business from a third party, excluding employees.
+Public liability cover protects you from claims against your business from a third party, excluding employees.

 Are you covered?